“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 Days passed, and suddenly it was July.
 How could time have been moving so slowly when it was already July?
-Looking at the calendar on the wall in Saitou’s office, despite how meticulous the officer was about keeping to the current page, Sano still felt there must be some mistake.
+Looking at the calendar on the wall in Saitou’s office, despite how meticulously the officer kept to the current page, Sano still felt there must be some mistake.
 It could only be the beginning of June at the very latest!
 Even the weather didn’t seem to believe it could possibly be July; this was the mildest summer he could remember.

 Though he never definitively brought it up, and Saitou never questioned, Sano began pushing himself harder than ever in all areas.
-Technically he could probably entirely abandon the combative part of his training, since the goal of impressing Kenshin had been accomplished… but there was something, Sano felt, that he wasn’t quite getting, something just barely beyond him; he was sure that if he only reached far enough, trained thoroughly enough, he would understand.
-If only Saitou would say something positive!
-As Sano had predicted all those weeks ago, ‘not hopeless’ was the best he was ever going to get, but even just a word or two of specific encouragement would do him a world of good.
+Technically he could probably entirely abandon the combative part of his training, since the goal of impressing Kenshin had been accomplished… but Sano felt he wasn’t quite getting something, that something lay just barely beyond him; he was sure if he only reached far enough, trained thoroughly enough, he would understand.
+If only Saitou would giver him some positive feedback!
+As Sano had predicted all those weeks ago, ‘not hopeless’ was the best he would ever get.
+Even just a word or two of specific encouragement would do him a world of good.

 This overwhelming desire for an expression of approbation from his mentor brought Sano to the realization of just how reliant he’d become on Saitou, and forced him to a reluctant decision: regardless of what remained for him to learn, he needed to extricate himself from this dependency.
-So on July 8th, having finished his chores early enough that he was done before Saitou appeared, he went home… though that phrase didn’t feel entirely accurate anymore; his run-down apartment seemed almost unfamiliar after so long.
+So on July 8th, having finished his chores early enough to be done before Saitou appeared, he went home… though that phrase didn’t feel entirely accurate anymore; his run-down apartment seemed almost unfamiliar after so long.
 It was definitely cold.
 Very cold, particularly at night.
 And the lack of a certain heat during those hours was not the least of the circumstances he needed to acclimatize himself to.
-Kenshin was all he should be thinking about now, even at night — especially at night — and he needed a clear head for the upcoming trial.
+He should only be thinking about Kenshin now, even at night — especially at night — and he needed a clear head for the upcoming trial.